gguio/FYW/README.md

 2. In case this code happend to be useful for you, feel free to mention it :^)

 Here is a step-by-step instruction of usage:
+1. Open pi0_phi.cc and change defolt path
+2. Open parallel.sh and change defolt path there too
+3. Open Makefile.inc and change paths to yours (you need atleast PYTHIA and ROOT installed)
+4. In case you are not using parallel calculation you need compile pi0_phi.cc and new_funcs.cc.
+To do it write in command line "make pi0_phi" or "make new_funcs".
+Makefile will make file you writed and second one too but if the first file is up to date then Makefile will skip the second one.
+So be sure to make file that you changed last
+5. In case you are using parallel calculation just start bash script by putting in command line "./parallel.sh".
+Don't forget to make it executable before starting by "chmod u+x parallel.sh".